evannetwork/evannetwork.github.io/dev/digital-twin.md

 You can also add multiple values to the list by extending the array in the third parameter.
 When this operation is done, the entries are finally stored on the IPFS and the Digital Twin contract.

-When you want to get your list and its entries back, you can simply call the "getListEntries" from the data contract module:
+When you want to get your list and its entries back, you can simply call the `getListEntries` from the data contract module:

 ```js
 const accountId = '0xb00fbeef5a926fa150baeaf04bfd673b056ba83d';